Mathnerd314/stroscot/docs/Commentary/Logic.rst

 I didn't find any relevant papers on defining new notation for expressions in the sequent calculus.
 So we have to prove consistency ourselves.
 But I think the cut elimination theorem poses no problem, the key and commutative cases are trivial.

-The identity theorem fails to complete if there is an infinite chain of definitions :math:`A_1 \defeq \ldots A_2 \ldots, A_2 \defeq \ldots A_3 \ldots, \ldots`.
-Hence we exclude that from the syntax, by requiring the identity theorem to complete for all propositions (i.e. the proposition has a "non-circular definition").
-All non-definition identity steps decrease the size of the formula so it is only definitions that can make a formula circular.
-Technically there are more complex behaviors ruled out than the simple infinite definition expansion "circular" implies, but I figure the term is good enough.
+The identity rule fails if the notation expands via an infinite chain of definitions :math:`A_1 = \ldots A_2 \ldots, A_2 = \ldots A_3 \ldots = \ldots`.
+For example for Russell's paradox and the related :math:`\{x : x \in x\}  \in \{x : x \in x\} = \{x : x \in x\}  \in \{x : x \in x\} = \ldots`.
+Hence we exclude such circular definitions by requiring the identity theorem to complete for all notations.

-For the substitution theorem we must also limit our substitution to non-circular definitions.
-The proof works by replacing variable identities :math:`x \vdash x` with more complex identities :math:`A \vdash A`, and works fine so long as the proposition is non-circular.
+For the substitution theorem goes through with the same restriction on notation.
+The proof works by replacing variable identities :math:`x \vdash x` with more complex identities :math:`A \vdash A`.

 Non-circularity is a pretty loose restriction.
 If we know a definition is size-decreasing, we can induct as usual to prove the identity theorem: use the basic identity theorem on non-definition subtrees, use the definition rule on both sides for each definition, and continue switching between the two until it's built up.
 Hence we only have to be careful for definitions like sets that can increase size when expanded.
-In general it is undecidable if a particular proposition is circular (see :ref:`discussion of set paradoxes <paradoxes>`).
-But most definitions don't have a definition on the RHS hence are easy to check for circularity.

 Set theory
 ==========